Revolut IPO: what to know and how to buy shares

 What does Revolut do?

-Revolut is headquartered in London, UK.
-It was founded in 2015 by Nikolay Storonsky and Vlad Yatsenko at renowned financial technology incubator Level39’s premises in Canary Wharf.
+Revolut is headquartered in London, and was founded in 2015 by CEO Nik Storonsky and Vlad Yatsenko at renowned financial technology incubator Level39's premises in Canary Wharf.
+The company is still led by Storonsky, with support from Deputy CEO Vytautas Danta, employing a global workforce of some 10,000 people.

 Revolut is a pioneering fintech company that offers a comprehensive suite of financial services through its mobile app.
 Unlike traditional banks, Revolut allows users to open an account within minutes, without the need for paperwork or credit checks.
-This digital-first approach has revolutionised how people manage their money, alongside competitors like Monzo.
+This digital-first approach has revolutionised how people manage their money, alongside competitors like Monzo, which is also looking to IPO shortly.

 What is Revolut's business model?

-Subscription fees form another key part of Revolut's business model.
-The company offers premium and metal plans that provide additional benefits and features to customers for a monthly fee.
-These plans include perks such as higher withdrawal limits, exclusive card designs, travel insurance, and cashback on purchases, generating recurring revenue and enhancing customer loyalty.
+Subscription fees — subscription fees continue to form a key part of Revolut's business model, with strong growth in this segment contributing to overall profitability.
+The company offers premium and metal plans that provide additional benefits for monthly fees, generating recurring revenue and increasing customer loyalty.

 See the UK tech stocks to watch